ekinsipahi/frontend/rating-component/rating/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install packages with `npm install`
-3. then serve it locally with `npm run serve`
+3. then serve it locally with `npm run dev`
 4. You're ready to go. check the cli and go to the provided url.